Chaitanyakota9/AI-Image-Labeler/README.md

 This is the output image after SAM and YOLOv8 annotations are applied.
-The blue boxes represent SAM annotations, and the green boxes represent YOLOv8 predictions.
+The blue boxes represent SAM annotations, and the text represent YOLOv8 predictions.

 This project is licensed under the MIT License - see the LICENSE file for more details.